starwolves/space/README.md

 The prototype client is built on top of a Godot 3.4 release.

 ### The new Bevy client
 Currently there is full focus on recreating the client in Bevy ECS.
-This is the main priority and we are literally just getting started so it is being made from scratch and it will be a while before it is of any use.
-The client is going to be integrated in this same repository.
+This is the main priority and we are just getting started and it will be a while before it is of any use.
+The new Bevy client is integrated in the same repository.

 ## Contributing
 This project is oriented towards long-term development, meaning it is here to stay and to be developed for some years to come.